alex-away/bing-rewards/README.md

 # Bing Rewards Automation

 ## Overview
-This project automates Bing searches to help earn Bing Rewards points by generating random keywords and automatically searching them using Microsoft Edge.
+This project automates Bing searches to help earn Bing Rewards points by generating random keywords and automatically searching them using Microsoft Edge with human-like typing behavior.

 ## Features
 - Generates 30 random keywords using an API
+- Automatically opens Bing.com in Microsoft Edge
-- Automatically opens Bing searches for each keyword
+- Types each keyword letter by letter with realistic timing
-- Provides a 30-second delay between searches
+- Provides random delays between searches (25-35 seconds)
-- Uses Microsoft Edge browser for searching
+- Controls the mouse and keyboard directly using PyAutoGUI
+- Simulates human-like search behavior

 ## Prerequisites
 - Python 3.x